Trafficking Offenses in Edmonton – Get a Criminal Defence Lawyer.

 “The Edmonton Drug Treatment Court (“EDTC”) Program is a program of the Provincial Court of Alberta, yet is connected to special programs of the Federal government (the Federal DTC Funding Program and the Canada Drug Strategy).
 While the Program is subject to Federal DTC funding program rules for purposes of obtaining Federal grants, it is still an independent program of the Provincial Court and the Government of Alberta, as an operational element of the institution of the Provincial Court.
 The Edmonton DTC Program is also contained within the criminal justice system, and operates pursuant to the requirements of the Criminal Code, the Charter of Rights and Freedoms, other Constitutional and statutory foundations, and the common law.
 Thus, the DTC program operates within the same legal framework that governs all criminal court proceedings in Alberta Courts.
 The Edmonton DTC Program does not purport to change the law, but rather operate squarely within it.”

-The aim of the courts is to help the accused obtain treatment and rehabilitation, rather than merely punishing them.
-The Drug Treatment Court system in Edmonton and elsewhere are enjoying some real successes in dealing with various drug offenses, including trafficking offenses.
+The aim of the courts is to help the accused obtain treatment and rehabilitation.
+The Drug Treatment Court system in Edmonton and elsewhere are enjoying some real successes in dealing with various drug crimes, including trafficking offenses.

 All trafficking charges are serious crimes.
 A conviction for drug trafficking can effect you and your family for years to come.
 There are a great many countries, the USA included, which make it difficult or impossible to travel there if you have a conviction for trafficking in narcotics.
 Sometimes just being charges with a trafficking offense can come back to haunt you.
 Protect your legal rights – call Geoff Green today.
 Remember that you are innocent until proven guilty.